microsoft/fluentui/rfcs/README.md

 - Seek support and integrate feedback
   - It is the responsibility of the author(s) to read, consider, and respond to all feedback in a timely manner.
 This does not mean all feedback must be integrated into the proposal, but it must be considered.
-  - If you want to good engagement on your RFC, reserve time to respond to comments quickly.
+  - If you want to have good engagement on your RFC, reserve time to respond to comments quickly.
   - A DRAFT PR can be used to gather early feedback and support from specific reviewers

 Once the RFC has been open for **at least 2 days**, and received sufficient comments, the author can begin seeking approval.